frsyuki/gitnoted/README.md

            -h localhost -p 4567
 ```

-## Running server with a private github repository

-Instead of using public Github Wiki (Github Wiki is always public), you can put markdown files on a private github repository.
-File name must be `<name>.md` (ends with `.md`).

-To start GitNoted for a private github repository, prepare following information:

-* Domain names (and ports) of your website that embeds foot notes.
-You can use multiple sites.
-Here uses `example.com` and `localhost:8080` as an example.
-* Repository URL of the Github repository.
-Format of URL is `https://github.com/<user>/<repo>.git` where "&lt;user&&gt;" and &lt;repo&gt; are your repository's username and repository name.
-* [Github personal API token](https://github.com/blog/1509-personal-api-tokens): This token is used to pull a private Github.
+If your repository is private, you also need to set `GITHUB_ACCESS_TOKEN` environment variable.
 You can create a token on [your account configuration page](https://github.com/settings/tokens).
-You need to set it to `GITHUB_ACCESS_TOKEN` environment variable.

-This command starts a server on http://localhost:4567:
+Example:

 ```
 $ gem install gitnoted